crestenstclair/crestendotpizza/src/pages/blog/2019-01-30-2019-goals-and-plans.md

 And to put it in a bit more pragmatic terms: I think my web dev gig is great, but I think experience developing low-level, real-time, graphically intense applications is going to be what's going to look good on my CV next.

+It will be a WHILE before I make this leap, but I think it's a good goal to aim for going into the next year.

 I have chosen to use the Unreal engine because I like C++ and macros.

 Specifically, I am going to read: